Fluffy-Bean/py-talk/README.md

 Written using pure python socket library

 ## Client
-Written using python socket library and pygame for the lols
+Written using python socket library and tkinter for the lols